← Back to Blog

 # View logs

-docker logs myapp # all logs
+docker logs myapp # all logs (stdout + stderr)

-docker logs -f myapp # follow (tail)
+docker logs -f myapp # follow (streaming tail)

 docker logs --tail 100 myapp # last 100 lines

-# Execute commands in running container
+# Execute commands in a running container

-# Inspect container details
+# Inspect container metadata

-docker inspect myapp # full JSON metadata
+docker inspect myapp # full JSON: networks, mounts, config

-docker inspect --format='{{.NetworkSettings.IPAddress}}' myapp
+docker inspect --format='{{.NetworkSettings.IPAddress}}' myapp # container IP

-docker top myapp # processes inside container
+docker top myapp # list processes running inside container

-# Copy files
+# Copy files between host and container

 docker cp myapp:/app/logs/error.log ./error.log